Improving social welfare in non-cooperative games with different types of quantum resources: Quantum correlations

 \section{Quantum correlations}

 In the type of quantum solutions introduced above, players share a potentially entangled quantum state and perform their own measurements.
-This supposes that they each have access to some local quantum device.
-However, because of the complexity of such devices, it is also interesting to consider the case where they access classically to multipartite quantum correlations either via a trusted mediator (who prepares and measures a multipartite quantum state), or via black-box measuring devices that are provided to them by the mediator.
-In either case, in this setting the players do not need any direct quantum capabilities.
+This supposes that they each have direct access to some local quantum devices.
+However, because of the complexity of such devices, it is also interesting to consider the case where they have classical access to multipartite quantum correlations, a situation which is more likely to appear in the near future.
+For instance, one could consider several spatially separated mediators sharing an entangled quantum state, each mediator communicating with one player as shown in Fig.~\ref{fig:scenarios}(b).
+We note that this provides a physical means to realise certain nonlocal belief invariant (i.e., no-signalling) correlations without requiring a single mediator to have access to information about all the players' types, which may be undesirable in many situations.
+Another way this scenario could arise is if the players access the correlation via black-box measuring devices which are provided to them before the start of the game.
+In either case, the players do not need any direct quantum capabilities.

-This setting of classical access to quantum resources is extensively studied in device-independent approaches to quantum information~\cite{acin07,brunner_bell_2014}, and many quantum advantages or protocols can be adapted for it, such as the ability to perform blind quantum computation~\cite{broadbent_universal_2009}, where a player delegates their quantum computations to a server in a way that keeps its input, output and computation private.
+This setting of classical access to quantum resources is extensively studied in device-independent approaches to quantum information~\cite{acin07,brunner_bell_2014}, and many quantum advantages or protocols can be adapted for it, such as the ability to perform blind quantum computation~\cite{broadbent_universal_2009}, where a player delegates their quantum computations to a server in a way that keeps their input, output and computation private.
 Here we study how such resources are useful in non-cooperative games, and in particular in comparison to the fully-quantum strategies presented in the previous section.

-The set of correlations we are interested in is thus that of $n$-partite quantum correlations, which can be obtained by performing individual measurements on each part of an $n$-partite quantum state.
+Formally, this setting can be seen as a special case of the scenario with correlated advice provided by a single mediator depicted in Fig.~\ref{fig:single_med}, with $C$ being taken to be the set of $n$-partite quantum correlations, which can be obtained by performing individual measurements on each part of an $n$-partite quantum state.

 \begin{definition}[Quantum correlations] A quantum correlation is a probability distribution $C(s|r)$ that can be written in the form

 for some quantum state $\rho \in S(\mathcal{H}_1 \otimes \dots \otimes \mathcal{H}_n)$ and POVMs $\M^{(i)}=\{M^{(i)}_{r_i}\}_{r_i\in R_i}$ with $M^{(i)}_{r_i}=\{M^{(i)}_{s_i|r_i}\}_{s_i\in S_i}$ in some Hilbert spaces $\mathcal{H}_i$. \end{definition}